 In many countries, motorcycle rental can be an economical way of travel because competition drives down prices.

 Not only does rental save you from having to buy a bike, but it means you save money on its maintenance, the annual insurance premiums, service costs and deflation.

 It’s worth bearing in mind that, in many cases, you don’t always need to go out and spend a fortune on a bike.

 No matter where you go in the world, some places will always be more expensive than others.
 And this reflects in the price of everything from accommodation to food bills and even petrol costs.

 For example, if you go touring in Europe, you will undoubtedly want to visit the Swiss Alps.
 But Switzerland is one of the most expensive countries in Europe; it will affect your motorcycle touring budget significantly.

 More often than not, the hotels just over the border are significantly cheaper.
-Or if you wanted to stay near the passes to make the most of your riding, camping would certainly extend your motorcycle touring accommodation budget.
+Or, if you wanted to stay near the passes to make the most of your riding, you could extend your motorcycle touring accommodation budget by camping.

 Taking a stove and your own food sources can also save quite a pretty penny on food costs.